OisinNolan/Transfer-learning-time-series/IRR/Plan.md

 - Call for some experiments to be done on transferability across these models where the _source is the same_.
 All these experiments use different sources, making it hard to compare.
 - Look at how fordA as a source dataset interacts with the target datasets of [[franceschi_2020]] according to [[fawaz_2018]].
 - Investigate scaling of performance increase relative to amount of (unsupervised) training data.
+- It seems that any time they train on large number of datasets there's net positive transfer: the negative transfer comes when it's small source dataset.